churchjg/Project6/ReadME.md

 #Recipe API

 This is a RESTful API that contains data of all the meals in the MealDB database.
 It was created as a full API from scratch.
 Frameworks were utilized from Mongoose, Axios, Express, and MongoDB to import data; Heroku was used for deployment.
+It contains 1000 recipes that users can search through.

 #Strategy
 -easily connected mealDB bc of prior use